David-rn/modelzilla/README.md

 ```

 ### 2. Execute the model from the CLI
-Now you can execute your model from the CLI.
-The parameters you added to the `__init__` method will be automatically added to the CLI.
+You can execute your model from the CLI.
+The parameters included into the `__init__` method will be automatically added to the CLI.
 If the model class in inside the `plugins` folder:

 ```shell